nvpro-samples/vk_lod_clusters/README.md

 * The `ClusterID` can only be accessed in shaders using  `gl_ClusterIDNV` after enabling `VkRayTracingPipelineClusterAccelerationStructureCreateInfoNV::allowClusterAccelerationStructure` for that pipeline.
   We use `GL_EXT_spirv_intrinsics` rather than dedicated GLSL extension support that may come at a later time.
 * Few error checks are performed on out of memory situations, which can happen on higher _"render copies"_ values, or the complexity of the loaded scene
-* If the cluster library generates clusters > 256 vertices, scene loading will fail.
-This should be addressed in future versions.
-* The number of threads used in the persistent kernel is basd on a crude heuristic for now and was not evaluated to be the optimal amount.
+* The number of threads used in the persistent kernel is based on a crude heuristic for now and was not evaluated to be the optimal amount.

 ## Future Improvements